hyperledger/besu-docs/docs/index.md

 Besu includes a [command line interface](Reference/CLI/CLI-Syntax.md) and [JSON-RPC API](HowTo/Interact/APIs/API.md) for running, maintaining, debugging, and monitoring nodes in an Ethereum network.
-You can use the API via RPC over HTTP or via WebSockets, and Pub/Sub is supported.
+You can use the API via RPC over HTTP/HTTPS or via WebSockets, and Pub/Sub is supported.
 The API supports typical Ethereum functionalities such as:

 * Ether mining
 * Smart contract development